fdserr/clotilde/README.md

 especially when the book is short and unpedantic, and when it's [freely available for browsing online](http://www.lindaspaces.com/book/), and when it can also be [downloaded in pdf format](http://www.lindaspaces.com/book/book.pdf).
-Great times we live in; if only Clotilde had html and pdf, she'd probably have stayed a century or two.
+Great times we live in; if only Clotilde had html and pdf, she'd probably have stayed for one more century or two.
-For deeper litterature on the topic, visit [Science Direct](http://www.sciencedirect.com/science/article/pii/S0890540199928237)
-(no, I havn't read all that, and I won't, but some of these papers are really worth the time).
+For deeper litterature on the topic, see [Science Direct](http://www.sciencedirect.com/science/article/pii/S0890540199928237) (no, I havn't read all the references, and I won't, but some of these papers are really worth the time).

 ## Credits